PRICING·April 9, 2026·8 min read·Updated Apr 29, 2026

 Billing infrastructure complexity

-Usage-based billing requires metering infrastructure — something to count events, store them, aggregate them by billing period, and report them accurately.
-Stripe Billing, Orb, and Lago all support this, but none of it is zero-setup.
-For a solo founder, this is engineering time that does not go into the product.
+Usage-based billing requires you to count events, store them, add them up over each billing period, and report them accurately.
+Tools like Stripe Billing, Orb, and Lago all support this — but none of it is zero setup.
+For a solo founder, that is engineering time taken away from building the product.

 📉

-Flat-rate MRR is predictable.
-Usage-based revenue is not.
+A flat monthly price gives you predictable monthly subscription income.
+Usage-based pricing does not.
 A customer who sends 50,000 emails one month may send 5,000 the next.
-Your revenue can swing 40% without a single customer churning.
-This makes financial planning, hiring decisions, and reinvestment decisions much harder to make with confidence.
+Your income can swing 40% without a single customer canceling.
+That makes financial planning, hiring decisions, and reinvestment decisions much harder.

 😬